-The in-built free CHKDSK Windows software automatically checks and repair any of the file system errors of the operating system through Command Prompt.
-But if it is unsuccessful in recovering the orphaned files, you need to recover orphaned catalog.
+The in-built free CHKDSK Windows software automatically checks and repairs any of the file system errors of the operating system through Command Prompt.
+But if it is unsuccessful in recovering the orphaned files, you need to recover the orphaned catalog.
 This is necessary to make the computer work in normal condition like it was operating before the deletion of the orphan file.

 While working on the computer, almost everyone has come across the situation when they accidentally hit the delete button on any random but essential files.
 It is only after the deletion of the file, you realize that you have committed a mistake.
 At this time, you desperately search for ways to recover your lost important file.
 If you are also into such a situation, stay calm.
-We are listing here the easy and workable ways that help you recover orphaned file easily and quickly.
+We are listing here the easy and workable ways that help you recover orphaned files easily and quickly.

 When a program fails to start or function properly, sometimes reinstalling it from system restore also helps.
-The system restore allows you to restore the program before the point from which you have started experiencing problem with it.
+The system restore allows you to restore the program before the point from which you have started experiencing a problem with it.
 Reinstall the program with the following steps: